reahl/reahl/reahl-doc/doc/tutorial/parameterised.rst

       reahl example <examplename>

-Not all  :class:`~reahl.web.fw.View`\ s  can be statically defined in the `.assemble()` method of a :class:`~reahl.web.fw.Region`.
+Not all  :class:`~reahl.web.fw.View`\ s  can be statically defined in the `.assemble()` method of a :class:`~reahl.web.fw.UserInterface`.
 In our AddressBook example you might want to add an EditAddress :class:`~reahl.web.fw.View` for each Address in the database as shown in the following diagram: